curryjere91/PI03-Analytics/README.md

 ## **Objective**

-The project aims to develop an interactive dashboard that enables users to explore the data and extract relevant information about aircraft accidents.
-Additionally, a comprehensive report will be generated to present the findings derived from the analyzed data.
+The aim of this project was to develop an interactive dashboard that enables users to explore the data and extract relevant information about aircraft accidents.
+With these findings a report was generated in Power BI.

-To accomplish this objective, a database of aircraft accidents worldwide spanning from 1908 to 2021 was utilized.
-The data was thoroughly analyzed and visualized to identify patterns and trends pertaining to civil aviation safety.
+The dataset used for this was a list of worldwide aircraft accidents spanning from 1908 to 2021.
+The data was thoroughly analyzed and visualized to identify patterns and trends pertaining to the variety of accidents, as well as their fatality rate.

 ## **Scope**